 Boulton & Watt is a solid neighborhood hang.
-It's more of a bar with food than it is a restaurant, but the expansive menu, including weekend brunch, makes it worthy of a full review.
-This place is tailor made for the mid-20's crowd that now lives on the LES and populates B&W; on the regular.
-You know, the ones that move down here once they've realized they're still single and too old for Murray Hill.
-Odds are way higher of finding someone to roll the dice with on Tinder down here on the LES.
-It's a happy room with good vibes.
-It's a useful spot to hang with friends, get drunk and eat some above average bar food.
-The menu has some surprises, and isn't too typical.
-It's all a little pricy for what it is, which certainly affects the rating here.
+It’s more of a bar with food than it is a restaurant, but the expansive menu, including weekend brunch, makes it worthy of a full review.
+This place is tailor made for the mid-20′s crowd that now lives on the LES and populates B&W on the regular.
+You know, the ones that move down here once they’ve realized they’re still single and too old for Murray Hill.
+It’s a useful spot to hang with friends, get drunk and eat some above average bar food.
+The menu has some surprises, and isn’t too typical.
+It’s all a little pricy for what it is, which certainly affects the rating here.
 None of the plates are exactly photo worthy, but much of the food tastes a lot better than it looks.

 You know the artisan ways of pickling have reached the over-saturation point when the local gastropub with sleeper flat screens has an entire menu section dedicated to it.
 You can choose from Pineapple with Habanero to Watermelon with Rosemary and Ginger to Cherry Peppers to more traditional Cucumbers or Zucchini.
 The serving size, for $5 a pop, is a little small, and while we liked most of the ones we tried, we wouldn’t get overly excited about the pickle prospects here.

 Thick, buttery toast topped with layers of short rib and bone marrow?
 What’s not to love.
 This is a good app to share, as it’s super rich and you really only need a taste.

 Being healthy isn’t something they’re fond of here at B&W.; They drench their green vegetable in egg, Parmesan cheese, bacon and caramelized onions.
 I guess you could get a salad if you wanted instead, but what’s the point of that?